waterisart/nft-bot-v2/README.md

-# Gains.farm NFT Bot
+# Gains.farm NFT Bot (v5 update)
-Bot that executes limit orders on Gains.farm, the decentralized leverage trading platform on Polygon.
+Bot that executes limit orders for the v5 of Gains.farm, the decentralized leveraged trading platform on Polygon.

 ## Preparation